Dietrich-L/CPM-65_for_JUNIOR_COMPUTER_II/README.md

 Filenames are CP/M-style d:filename.ext with d &lt;Drive A-H&gt;
 Programs must have .COM as extension and are loaded to $2000 and started there.

 The directory structure is nearly CP/M-compatible.
-Disk images can be read with appropriate  tools <br>like CPMTOOLS or CpmtoolsGUI.
+Disk images can be read with appropriate  tools <br>like CPMTOOLS, <a href="https://github.com/ProgrammingHobby/CPM_Image-File_Explorer" title="CIFE">CIFE</a> or CpmtoolsGUI.
 A disdefs file is in the IMAGES section.

 The Disc format is 128 tracks/ 32 sectors/ 256 byte/sector. <br>It is defined in the BIOS.
 The BDOS operates on sector numbers.